extremeshok/clamav-unofficial-sigs/README.md

 ## Description

-The clamav-unofficial-sigs script provides a simple way to download, test, and update third-party signature databases provided by Sanesecurity, FOXHOLE, OITC, Scamnailer, BOFHLAND, CRDF, Porcupine, Securiteinfo, MalwarePatrol, Yara-Rules Project, urlhaus, etc. The script will also generate and install cron, logrotate, and man files.
+The clamav-unofficial-sigs script provides a simple way to download, test, and update third-party signature databases provided by Sanesecurity, FOXHOLE, OITC, Scamnailer, BOFHLAND, CRDF, Porcupine, Securiteinfo, MalwarePatrol, Yara-Rules Project, urlhaus, MalwareExpert etc. The script will also generate and install cron, logrotate, and man files.

+### Automated Testing and Linting
+* Travis-CI
+* Linting with markdownlint-cli and shellcheck
+* Testing with Ubuntu Focal and MacOS / OSX

 ### Checkout some of our other solutions: <https://github.com/extremeshok?tab=repositories>